 You can set the background to a picture of your choice or choose a solid color from the wide range of colors.
 You can also set a slideshow where you can choose the pictures for the slideshow and set the duration for every picture.

-The ‘Choose a fit’ option determines the way the background image fits on the screen with options such as fill, fit, stretch, tile, center, and span.
+The ‘Choose a fit’ option determines how the background image fits on the screen with options such as fill, fit, stretch, tile, center, and span.

-You can automatically choose an accent color from your wallpaper or turn the slider to Off and manually select a color for your windows borders.
+You can automatically choose an accent color from your wallpaper or turn the slider to Off and manually select a color for your window borders.
 You can show the same color on your taskbar by sliding the Show color on Start, taskbar and action center towards the On position on the right, or you could keep it at Off and show a gray taskbar.
-You can also opt for transparency here using the Make Start, taskbar and action center transparent slider.
+You can also opt for transparency here using the Make Start, taskbar and Action Center transparent slider.